JSWesterfield/planets-js/README.md

 1. Created an array of planets
 2. Created a function for logging the planets array
-3. _.unshift_ method.
+3. _.unshift method_.
 Added "The Sun" to the beginning of the planets array
-4. .push method. _Added_ "Pluto" to the end of the planets array
+4. _.push method_.
+Added "Pluto" to the end of the planets array
-5. .shift method.
+5. _.shift method_.
 Removed "The Sun" from the beginning of the planets array.
-6. .pop method.
+6. _.pop method_.
 Removed "Pluto" from the end of the planets array.
-7. .indexOf method.
+7. _.indexOf method_.
 Found and logged the index of "Venus" in the planets array.
-8. .splice method(remove).
+8. _.splice method(remove)_.
 Created an index of pre-sliced element, then used the splice method to remove the planet after "Venus".
-9. .splice method(add).
+9. _.splice method(add)_.
 Used splice to add back the planet after "Venus".
-10. .reverse method.
+10. _.reverse method_.
 Reversed the order of the planets array.
-11. .sort method. sorted the planets array.
+11. _.sort method_. sorted the planets array.